sierpinski/BlitzBranches/README.md

 # Blitz
 ##!Important Note!
 Due to the tight integration of this app with VSTS, I converted it into a VSTS extension that does the same work but with less hassle.
-You can check out the source for it in the BlitzExt folder.
+You can check out the source for it in the home folder.
 To install the extension from the marketplace, please go here: [Blitz Active Pull Request Extension](https://marketplace.visualstudio.com/items?itemName=sierpinski.blitz-allpulls-extension)

 ##What is it?
 This repository contains a webapp for getting TFS pull requests in a queue.
 This allows users to review open pull requests and click the link to go to TFS and work the pull request.